-- An organization gains more control over distribution and sale of their goods. - Can be monopolistic or create ill will with current distributor network.
+- An organization can produce items with at least as much efficiency, reliability, and quality. - Does add risk by focusing outside core competencies. - An organization gains more control over distribution and sale of their goods. - Can be monopolistic or create ill will with current distributor network.